Belo Monte Dam: Redesign

 Between 1989 and 2002, the Belo Monte project was redesigned.
 The reservoir's surface area was reduced from 1225 km2 to 440 km2 by moving the dam further upstream.
 The main rationale for this was to reduce flooding of the Bacajá Indigenous Area.
 In 1998, the Babaquara Dam was again placed into planning but under a new name, the Altamira Dam.
 This surprised local leaders as they felt plans for the dams above Belo Monte were cancelled.
 Some officials in Brazil were determined to build a dam on a river with an average flow of 7800 m3/s and at a site that offers a 87.5 m drop.
 One engineer said of the dam: "God only makes a place like Belo Monte once in a while.
 This place was made for a dam."
 President of Eletronorte, José Muniz Lopes, in an interview with the newspaper O Liberal (Belo Monte entusiasma an Eletronorte por Sônia Zaghetto, 15 July 2001), affirmed: "Within the electric sector's planning for the period 2010/2020, we’re looking at three dams – Marabá (Tocantins river), Altamira (previously called Babaquara, Xingu River) and Itaituba (São Luís do Tapajós).
 Some journalists say that we are not talking about these dams because we’re trying to hide them.
 It’s just that their time has not yet come.
 We’re now asking for authorization to intensify our studies for these dams.
-Brazil would be greatly benefited if we could follow Belo Monte with Marabá, then Altamira and Itaituba."
+Brazil would greatly benefit if we could follow Belo Monte with Marabá, then Altamira and Itaituba."